Schlampig/MedNER/README.md

 ## Dataset
 * **original corpora**: The original corpora used here are from [Chinese_medical_NLP](https://github.com/lrs1353281004/Chinese_medical_NLP). <br>

 * **raw corpus**: Then, some of the original corpora are selected and cleaned.
-Please run prepro.py to further generate the train/dev/test data from the raw corpus.
+Please run [prepro.py](https://github.com/Schlampig/MedNER/blob/main/prepro.py) to further generate the train/dev/test data from the raw corpus.
 The raw corpus could be download from [here](https://pan.baidu.com/s/1_n8OczxavRmJNdXDxLgBkg) with code=xyt1.
-Maybe you should change the path when runing prepro.py :)<br>
+Maybe you should change the path when running the script :)<br>

 * **train/dev/test data**: Sample with the following format is suitable for MedNER (you can construct your own datasets):
 ```